turingschool/alumni-site/volunteer.md

 There are two ways to share a job at Turing:
 1. Post directly to #job-hunt on Turing's Slack **OR**
 2. Take less than 5 minutes to <a href="https://terminal.turing.edu/add-job" target="_blank">post your jobs on Terminal</a> - the Turing Community's internal job board for junior, mid, and senior level jobs.
-In addition to the job board listing, jobs are posted on Turing’s Slack and are sent out via email.
+In addition to the job board listing, jobs are posted on Turing’s Slack and sent out via email.
 * Create a company profile (you only have to do this once)
 * Provide your contact information.
 Only Turing’s Partnership Manager and staff will have access to this info for follow-up questions
 * Share details about the job, including a link to apply on your website or for applicants to receive more info